Alternative Approaches to

 The classic “60/40” portfolio of US Stocks and Bonds has been a staple of retirement planning for decades but two-thirds of investors do not believe that a traditional approach of equities and bonds within a portfolio allocation is the best way to pursue returns and manage investments.
 Today’s market environment has investors seeking solutions outside of stocks and bonds to build a portfolio that could help achieve their growth, income, and diversification goals.

 Low Interest Rates – Low Income

 Interest rates have been in an extended period of decline, driving down investors’ yield from traditional income-based investments such as corporate, municipal, and government bonds.
 Current income is vital to a portfolio, particularly for investors at or near retirement, providing a steady stream of payments to meet monthly expenses or work towards longer-term goals.

-Some alternative strategies which may offer investors increased monthly income by investing in private, less liquid assets include:
+Some alternative investment strategies which may offer investors increased monthly income by investing in private, less liquid assets include:

 - Senior Secured Loans: Loans to private companies which are secured by the borrower’s assets (cash, receivables, inventory, property, and equipment).
 Although loans can be structured as fixed or floating rate, senior loans are typically structured as floating rate loans, which means that the interest paid on the loans will move with interest rate changes.

 - Opportunistic Credit: Investments made in the debt of private companies going through an acquisition, merger, expansion, or reorganization.
 These corporate events can create pricing inefficiencies which opportunistic managers seek to take advantage of.

 - Real Estate Debt: Investments in corporate real estate which seek to pass on income generated from rental or mortgage interest payments.